 Monthly Menstruation – If the onset of a menstrual cycle was not enough for a young girl to deal with, there also comes additional concern about her dental health during this time.
 Menstrual gingivitis is a temporary condition that many girls and even older women can experience where irritation, bleeding, and soreness is seen and felt in the gums a few days leading up their monthly cycle.
 These issues can continue during the menstrual period and usually lessens a day or two after their cycle ends.
 If the condition worsens or doesn’t end when your period ends, bring it up with your dental care team to make sure there’s not another underlying issue.

 Birth Control – Since the presence of certain hormones affect women’s dental health, the same can be true when other hormones are added or taken away or the balance is thrown off with medications- like birth control pills.
 Women who use progesterone for birth control are likely to experience an increase in gum inflammation more often than women who don’t.
 When talking with your dentists about the medications you take, it is important to include birth control.
-Because it can make you more susceptible to periodontal issues and your dentist may want to adjust your personal dental care plan.

 Pregnancy – to say that the female body goes through drastic changes during the course of a pregnancy is an understatement, but many women do not think about how these changes can affect their oral health.
 Pregnancy gingivitis is very common and can happen at nearly any point during the nine months of the pregnancy.
 Having healthy teeth and gums before you get pregnant gives you a better chance to head off problems.
 However, morning sickness, nausea, and dietary changes can have a big impact on your dental health as well.
 Pregnancy hormones affect women’s dental health dramatically in some cases, so monitored care is needed throughout the pregnancy.